mascaldotfr/CoRT/warstatus/README.md

 isn't fetched, because it has a static URL and CoRT actually draws one using HTML5 canvas for speed and bandwidth economy (NGE's site is slow).

-The output is meant to placed in a file reachable by a webserver.

 You can see it in action at https://hail.thebus.top/cortdata/warstatus/warstatus.json -- informations are refreshed every minute.